-Each Construction LOC for a 2021 Series F Senior Mortgage Loan (except for the Construction LOC for the 2021 Series F Senior Mortgage Loan for The Willow Development) provides that, in the event that any rating assigned by S&P Global Ratings or Moody's Investors Service, Inc. to the Construction LOC provider is reduced below the minimum bank rating requirement of the Corporation or if such Construction LOC is confirmed by an irrevocable standby letter of credit, and such confirmation provider is reduced below the minimum bank rating requirement, and the applicable Construction LOC provider fails to provide alternative or supplemental credit enhancement satisfactory to the Corporation within ninety (90) days, the Corporation may draw on the applicable Construction LOC and hold the proceeds to secure the applicable 2021 Series F Senior Mortgage Loan.
-If there is a default on the applicable 2021 Series F Senior Mortgage Loan or the applicable 2021 Series F Senior Mortgage Loan is not converted to a permanent loan pursuant to the terms of the HDC Commitment, the Corporation expects to apply such proceeds to redeem a portion of the applicable Outstanding 2021 Bonds or cause a portion of the applicable Outstanding 2021 Bonds to be subject to mandatory tender for purchase and remarketed (see "DESCRIPTION OF THE 2021 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2021 Series F-1 Bonds," "DESCRIPTION OF THE 2021 SERIES F-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2021 Series F-2 Bonds" and "DESCRIPTION OF THE 2021 SERIES F-3 BONDS-Redemption Provisions for the 2021 Series F-3 Bonds-Optional Redemption"), and at that time would assign the applicable 2021 Series F Senior Mortgage Loan to the Construction LOC provider.
-Otherwise, such funds will be released to the applicable Construction LOC provider upon conversion of the applicable 2021 Series F Senior Mortgage Loan to a permanent Mortgage Loan or replacement or further credit enhancement of the Construction LOC.
+Each Construction LOC for a 2021 Series K Senior Mortgage Loan provides that, in the event that any rating assigned by S&P Global Ratings or Moody's Investors Service, Inc. to the Construction LOC provider is reduced below the minimum bank rating requirement of the Corporation or if such Construction LOC is confirmed by an irrevocable standby letter of credit, and such confirmation provider is reduced below the minimum bank rating requirement, and the applicable Construction LOC provider fails to provide alternative or supplemental credit enhancement satisfactory to the Corporation within ninety (90) days, the Corporation may draw on the applicable Construction LOC and hold the proceeds to secure the applicable 2021 Series K Senior Mortgage Loan.
+If there is a default on the applicable 2021 Series K Senior Mortgage Loan or the applicable 2021 Series K Senior Mortgage Loan is not converted to a permanent loan pursuant to the terms of the HDC Commitment, the Corporation expects to apply such proceeds to redeem a portion of the applicable Outstanding 2021 Bonds or cause a portion of the applicable Outstanding 2021 Bonds to be subject to mandatory tender for purchase and remarketed (see "DESCRIPTION OF THE 2021 SERIES K-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2021 Series K-1 Bonds," "DESCRIPTION OF THE 2021 SERIES K-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2021 Series K-2 Bonds" and "DESCRIPTION OF THE 2021 SERIES K-3 BONDS-Redemption Provisions for the 2021 Series K-3 Bonds-Optional Redemption"), and at that time would assign the applicable 2021 Series K Senior Mortgage Loan to the Construction LOC provider.
+Otherwise, such funds will be released to the applicable Construction LOC provider upon conversion of the applicable 2021 Series K Senior Mortgage Loan to a permanent Mortgage Loan or replacement or further credit enhancement of the Construction LOC.